Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Conclusion

 \section{Conclusion}

 In this work, we have presented a novel approach that harnesses the diffusion model as a proxy network to address the domain adaptation issues in image restoration tasks.
-Different from previous feature-space and pixel-space domain adaptation approaches, the proposed method adapts the restored results to their shared clean distribution in the pixel-wise noise space, resulting in significant low-level appearance improvements within a compact and stable training framework.
-To mitigate the shortcut issue arising from the joint training of the restoration and diffusion models, we randomly shuffle the channel index of two conditions and propose a residual-swapping contrastive learning strategy to prevent the diffusion model from discriminating the conditions based on the paired similarity.
+Different from previous feature-space and pixel-space adaptation approaches, the proposed method adapts the restored results to the target clean distribution in the pixel-wise noise space, resulting in significant low-level appearance improvements within a compact and stable training framework.
+To mitigate the shortcut issue arising from the joint training of the restoration and diffusion models, we randomly shuffle the channel index of two conditions and propose a residual-swapping contrastive learning strategy to prevent the model from discriminating the conditions based on the paired similarity.
 Furthermore, the proposed method can be extended by relaxing the input constraint of the diffusion model, introducing diverse unpaired clean images as denoising input.
-Experimental results have demonstrated the effectiveness of the proposed noise-space approach beyond existing feature-space and pixel-space methods on image restoration tasks.
-In the future, we plan to further investigate adapting the synthetic source domain to the real-world target domain using diffusion models, particularly in other dense prediction vision tasks.
+Experimental results demonstrate the effectiveness of our approach over feature-space and pixel-space domain adaptation methods, as well as its scalability surpassing that of self-supervised methods across a range of image restoration tasks.